Glaze

 Q. How long is my organic certificate valid for?

-Your organic certificate remains valid for one year only; it has to be renewed every year.
+Organic certificate remains valid for only one year.
+It has to be renewed every year.

 Q. What is the frequency of inspections carried over by the certification agency?

-Minimum one announced inspection shall be done once in a year.
-Additional inspections can be conducted whenever found necessary.
+Minimum one announced inspection shall be done in a year.
+Additional/Unannounced inspection can be conducted as if required necessary.

 Q. What is internal control system?